 As bad luck would have it, the owner of both the boat and the dock, Moe, shows up on the scene.
 Since he’s perving on Kasumi in her bikini, he decides to be lenient with them and let them work off the damages.
 Since Misty reminds Moe of his granddaughter, he decides to be lenient with them and let them work off the damages.

-Meanwhile, Team Rocket is hired as waiters at a woman named Brutella’s restaurant.
-And it just so happens that Ash and the others were also hired as employees at Moe’s restaurant, which is experiencing a lull in business while Brutella’s is booming.
+Meanwhile, Team Rocket is hired as waiters at a restaurant belonging to a terrible woman named Brutella.
+It just so happens that Ash and the others were also hired as employees at Moe’s restaurant, which is experiencing a lull in business while Brutella’s is booming.

 As Moe’s restaurant has an explosion of popularity, Team Rocket decides to rain on their parade by sabotaging all of their efforts such as using a fan to blow away Squirtle and Pikachu’s fliers, putting gasoline on the coals in the stove to make it flare up in Moe’s face and tripping Bulbasaur and Misty with banana peels to make them dump food all over some of the customers.

-Moe has always dreamed of sailing the world on that boat, so Ash and the other encourage him to not to give up.
-However, the problem with the money remains and they have no ideas to come up with the extra cash.
+Moe has always dreamed of sailing the world on that boat, so Ash and the others encourage him to not to give up.
+However, the problem with the money remains, and they have no ideas to come up with the extra cash.

 Professor Oak and Delia surprise the group with a visit, though they don’t explain why they’re at Porta Vista in the first place.
 Oak shows them a flier about a local Pokemon beauty and costume contest that will draw in plenty of customers to generate the money needed to pay back Brutella.